 In 1996, Loren Pope provided an alternative to traditional college rankings in his book Colleges That Change Lives, highlighting Cornell College and 39 of the other "best colleges you've never heard of."
 In the book's completely revised 2012 edition, Cornell College is still featured prominently.

-The following are excerpts from the 2013-2014 edition of "Colleges That Change Lives."
+The following excerpts illustrate the reasons that Cornell was again included in the list of colleges that change lives.
 Note that OCAAT is shorthand for Cornell's One Course At A Time curriculum.

 It’s fitting that Cornell College has a revolutionary calendar to match its spirit.